Sears fuels A's second series victory with no-hit bid vs. Rangers

-JP Sears had just about everything working for him in the Athletics (5-8) 1-0 win over the Texas Rangers (7-6) on Thursday at Globe Life Field.
+JP Sears had just about everything working for him in the Athletics' 1-0 win over the Texas Rangers on Thursday at Globe Life Field.

 Sears (W, 6 1/3 IP, H, 0 ER, 3 BB, 5 K) carried a no-hit bid into the seventh inning before Rangers right fielder Adolis García ended his shot at history with a single to left field with one out.
 The 28-year-old immediately was pulled, capping off his best start of the season.